Dalbed349/30DayChartChallenge/README.md

-# Make sure you have the kaggle CLI installed and authenticated (~/.kaggle/kaggle.json set up).
+ Make sure you have the kaggle CLI installed and authenticated (~/.kaggle/kaggle.json set up) before using download script

 My collection of Data visualizations for the [#30DayChartChallenge](https://github.com/30DayChartChallenge).
 Daily data - personal challenge.